Die Zauberflöte (Production: Mary Birnbaum, Photo: Richard Termine)

 He spent the past three summers at the Marlboro Music Festival where his performances have spanned from art songs of Brahms and Britten to chamber music of Brett Dean with distinguished guest artists Mitsuko Uchida, Malcolm Martineau, Roger Vignoles, and many others.
 He frequently appears with Steven Blier, Michael Barrett, and the New York Festival of Song and also has collaborated with Juilliard415, the Mostly Mozart Festival Orchestra, New World Symphony, Philadelphia Chamber Music Society, and Chamber Music Society of Lincoln Center.

-Miles Mykkanen is a champion of new music and has given the world premieres of Ricky Ian Gordon's Twenty-Seven, Jack Perla's Shalimar the Clown, and of Matthew Aucoin's Crossing at the American Repertory Theatre directed by Diane Paulus.
+Miles Mykkanen is a champion of new music and has given the world premieres of Ricky Ian Gordon's Twenty-Seven, Kristin Kuster's Kept, Jack Perla's Shalimar the Clown, and of Matthew Aucoin's Crossing at the American Repertory Theatre directed by Diane Paulus.
 Opera News wrote, "Miles Mykkanen’s work was especially distinctive: his burnished high tenor seemed like the organizing principle around which the other voices cohered."

 The tenor is a 2019 Sara Tucker Study Grant winner, youngARTS Gold winner and the recipient of prizes from the Sullivan Foundation, Toulmin Foundation, Novick Career Advancement Grant, and Juilliard’s Joseph W. Polisi Award.
 Recently graduated from The Juilliard School with an Artist Diploma in Opera Studies, Miles Mykkanen earned his Bachelor’s and Master’s degree from the school under the tutelage of Cynthia Hoffmann.